luismiguelcasadodiaz/push_swap/README.md

 /* ************************************************************************** */

 ```
-This 42 norma compatible can be transformed to Doxygen compatible comment with this bash script.
+This 42 norma compatible comment can be transformed to Doxygen compatible comment with this bash script.

 ```bash
 #!/bin/bash